 Since your readers are busy, do them a favor and break up your blog posts into bite-sized chunks using H2 subheadings.
 Most people are going to skim your posts anyway.
 Make it easy for them.
 Using H2, H3, and H4 subheadings is also a best practice for real estate SEO.

-Real Estate SEO: The Ultimate Guide for 2022 (9 Steps to Better Ranking)
+Real Estate SEO: The Ultimate Guide (9 Steps to Better Ranking)

 3. Include Links to Other Related Blog Posts